naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">Count</span> | Integer | Number of line breaks to add.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">count</span> | integer | Number of line breaks to add.
-printer | String | ID of the printer actor to use.
-Will use a default one when not provided. author | String | ID of the actor, which should be associated with the appended line break.
+printer | string | ID of the printer actor to use.
+Will use a default one when not provided. author | string | ID of the actor, which should be associated with the appended line break.

 </div>